szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/readme.md

 ## Notes for users & issues

 - Using **CTRL+R** on the shadowdancer will bug out at-will abilities with a cooldown.
 For example, if you use Hide in Plain sight, and use CTRL+R within the cooldown's duration seconds, the effect that returns the ability to you will be cancelled.
 This also applies to other abilities that have a cooldown, such as the summoned shadow's abilities of Shadow Swap or See Invisibility.
-CTRL+R is harmless outside of that.
+CTRL+R is harmless outside that.
 Be cautious however whenever a spell mentions having a "cooldown" or being able to use "once per x rounds or turns".
 If it bugs out, and you don't have a backup, you will have to re-add those abilities with NearInfinity, or EEKeeper (latter is not recommended).
 - There's a very small window where it's possible to hit someone at the very last moments of **Planeshift** during Time Stop, which guarantees a hit.
 It's a side effect of a tweak to make it less likely for your character to not be able to attack after Shadow Jump, which is caused by the duration of Time Stop being inconsistent, which is an unfixable engine bug (without source code access, that is), mixed with setting your APR to 0 for its duration.
 You'll know you can attack safely **when the Talking button becomes enabled** in the UI (Time stop or not), the rest is up to you and your tolerance for cheesiness.
 I personally just wait half a second more to reduce the chances of the enemy escaping my reach, or until the time stop is visibly over.
 - **Planeshift** is a Time Stop effect, so it would be possible to cast it over and over to make some effect on the enemy wear off with no consequences.
 So again, it's a matter of your tolerance for cheesiness.
 As an alternative, Blink was added.
 See above for more information on that alternative.
 - The summoned shade might actually be a little overpowered at higher levels (28-40), but I'm honestly not entirely sure.
 Feedback is welcome.